Publications

 Land Market Liberalization and Firm Dynamics: Theory and Evidence from India

-[download] (Joint with Dian Jiao and Marshall Mo; Submitted)
+[download] (Joint with Dian Jiao and Marshall Mo)

 Abstract: This paper examines the impact of land market liberalization on the productivity and growth of manufacturing firms in India, using the staggered repeal of India's Urban Land Ceiling and Regulation Act (ULCRA) as a natural experiment.
 The ULCRA imposed ceilings on landholdings and restricted land transfers, potentially leading to land misallocation and hindering creative destruction.
 We find that the repeal of the ULCRA allowed more productive firms to increase their land use by 17%.
 As a result, treated firms expanded their production capacity and experienced a 13% increase in physical productivity.
 Using a dynamic innovation model with land market frictions, we find a 2.7% increase in aggregate productivity due to reduced land misallocation and a 14-basis-point rise in the growth rate, resulting in a 5% improvement in consumption-equivalent welfare.
 These findings underscore the importance of considering both the static and dynamic impacts of land market regulations.